A Very Efficient Korea Itinerary for 7 Days

 Day 3: Boseong & Suncheon Bay

 Exhausted yet?
 Haha I told you this was fast!
-Obviously, if you’re dying by now, take it easier, but if you’re still energized, today’s another double down day.
+Obviously, for those that are dying, take today easier.
+But for those still energized, this is another double feature day!

 If you stayed overnight in Namwon, you can do two things:

-• Go straight to Boseong by bus – first you’ll have to go to Gwangju bus terminal and then transfer from there
+- Go straight to Boseong by bus – first you’ll have to go to Gwangju bus terminal and then transfer from there.
+You might be able to leave your luggage at one of the bus terminals but I genuinely do not remember seeing lockers in either one.

-Both will take about 2 hours (Namwon – Suncheon – Boseong or Namwon – Gwangju – Boseong), but one of them means you’ll have your luggage with you.
+Both will take about 2 hours (Namwon – Suncheon – Boseong or Namwon – Gwangju – Boseong), but one of them means you may have your luggage with you.

 Stop 1: Boseong Green Tea Fields